dpv927/EightPuzzleGame/README.md

 +---+---+---+
 ```

-Then the solver will show the initial and final states of the board that where specified, the exact path from the given start to the solution with each step depth and
+Then the solver will show the initial and final states of the board that were specified, the exact path from the given start to the solution with each step depth and
 some search info like `CREATED_NODES`, `EXPANDED_NODES` and `SOLUTION_DEPTH`.

 ## Compile & Install
-The project has a easy way to compile all the source code to a executable file and install it.
+The project has an easy way to compile all the source code to an executable file and install it.
 To compile run:
 ```bash
 make clean
 ```